 - All representative viewpoints have been restricted to publicly accessible areas.
-The assessment of changes to views from private and inaccessible viewpoints (e.g. private property), including upper storey views, have therefore been made using the professional judgement of a Chartered Landscape Architect, based on an assessment from a nearby representative viewpoint (e.g., adjoining PRoW or highway).
-Where publicly accessible viewpoints have been inaccessible during site surveys, the assessment of this viewpoint has been based on a combination of professional judgement, desktop surveys and site knowledge. - Where planning applications have not been submitted (e.g. the proposed MaresConnect interconnector project and IGP Solar Farm and battery energy storage system project), and/or the details of proposed schemes are not publicly available, the proposed scheme has not been included in the cumulative assessment. - The initial survey was conducted in summer 2022 due to requirements of the programme.
-A further survey to take photomontage photography from selected viewpoints was undertaken in March 2023 to assess the worst-case scenario vegetation without foliage.
+The assessment of changes to views from private and inaccessible viewpoints (e.g., private property), including upper storey views, have therefore be made using the professional judgement of a Chartered Landscape Architect, based on an assessment from a nearby representative viewpoint (e.g. adjoining PROW or highway).
+Where publicly accessible viewpoints have been inaccessible during site surveys, the assessment of this viewpoint has been based on a combination of professional judgement, desktop surveys and site knowledge. - Where planning applications have not yet been submitted (e.g. the proposed MaresConnect interconnector project and IGP Solar Farm and battery energy storage system project), and/or the details of proposed schemes are not publicly available, the proposed scheme has not been included in the cumulative assessment. - The initial survey was conducted in summer 2022 due to requirements of the programme.
+A further survey to take photomontage photography from selected viewpoints was undertaken in March 2023 to assess the worst-case scenario vegetation without foliage. - Public consultation was undertaken in late 2023 on the proposed development.
+The Consultation Report accompanying the application explains the feedback received and whether and how design responses were made. - There are no proposals to permanently light the OHL during operation based on the information received.
+Night-time effects on landscape character and visual receptors during the hours of darkness are therefore considered unlikely.